junxit/us-congress-bills-115/bill.md

   - **(1)** *In general* Subject to paragraph (2), after the date that is 180 days after the date of submission of the final deauthorization report under subsection (d), a program, project, or separable element of a program or project identified in the report is deauthorized, unless Congress passes a joint resolution disapproving the final deauthorization report prior to the end of that period.
   - **(2)** *Non-federal contributions* A program, project, or separable element of a program or project identified in the final deauthorization report under subsection (d) shall not be deauthorized under this subsection if, before the expiration of the 180-day period referred to in paragraph (1), the non-Federal interest of the program, project, or separable element of the project provides sufficient funds to complete the program, project, or separable element of the project.
 - **(f)** *Treatment of project modifications* For purposes of this section, if an authorized water resources development program, project, or separable element of the program or project has been modified by an Act of Congress, the date of authorization of the program, project, or separable element shall be deemed to be the date of the most recent modification.
-- **(g)** *Exemption* This subsection shall not apply to any project that would yield more than 200,000 acre-feet of water per year on average.
+- **(g)** *Exemption* This section shall not apply to any project that would yield more than 200,000 acre-feet of water per year on average.